deepakkumarsjsu/Coffee-Chatbot-Application/README.md

 For detailed audit results and recommendations, please refer to the PDF reports in the `frontend/` directory.

 ---
+## 🤖 AI Tool Usage Disclosure

+This project was developed with the assistance of AI-powered development tools to support learning, productivity, and overall code quality.
+These tools were used responsibly as **assistive technologies** to accelerate development and improve clarity, while all core design decisions, implementations, and validations were performed by the team.

+The following AI tools were used during development:

+- **Cursor AI**
+  Cursor AI was primarily used during active coding to assist with code generation, refactoring, and debugging.
+It helped generate initial drafts of React components, TypeScript interfaces, and utility functions, as well as suggest improvements for repetitive or boilerplate code.
+Cursor was also useful in identifying potential bugs or inefficiencies during refactoring.
+All generated code was carefully reviewed, modified, and tested by the team before being merged into the codebase.

+- **ChatGPT**
+  ChatGPT was used as a reasoning and support tool for higher-level tasks such as architectural planning, problem decomposition, and design validation.
+It assisted in brainstorming the multi-agent chatbot architecture, understanding integration patterns between the frontend and backend, and reviewing code for readability and maintainability.
+ChatGPT was also used to help draft and refine documentation, explanations of technical decisions, and presentation scripts.

+**Responsible and Ethical Use**
+AI tools were never used to blindly generate final solutions.
+Every AI-assisted output—whether code, documentation, or design suggestions—was manually reviewed, tested, and adapted to fit the project’s requirements, course guidelines, and best practices.
+The team ensured that all functionality, performance optimizations, accessibility fixes, and integrations were fully understood and intentionally implemented.

+The final project reflects the team’s own technical understanding, engineering judgment, and learning outcomes from CMPE 280.
+AI tools served strictly as productivity enhancers and learning aids, helping the team move faster while maintaining full ownership and accountability for the final implementation.

+---

 ## 🐛 Troubleshooting